--- The Fund is intended to provide additional support targetted at specific investment policy reforms.
-This could include technical assistance [e.g., for privatization], worker retraining, or equity financing for micro enterprises.
+- --The Fund is intended to provide additional support targetted at specific investment policy reforms.
+This could include technical assistance (e.g., for privatization), worker retraining, or equity financing for micro-enterprises. - --We expect the Fund to focus, in particular, on smaller countries, particularly in Central America and the Caribbean. - --The United States has provided to the IDB a concept paper outlining the U.S. proposal for the Fund.
+The Executive Branch has asked Congress to authorize a \$500 million U.S. contribution over 5 years and is seeking commitments from other creditor governments for the remaining two-thirds to meet the goal of a \$1.5 billion Fund over five years.

-- -- We expect the Fund to focus in particular on smaller countries, particularly in Central America and the Caribbean. - -- The U.S. has provided a concept paper outlining the U.S. proposal for the Fund.
-The U.S. has asked Congress to authorize a \$500 million U.S. contribution over 5 years and is seeking commitments from other creditor governments for the remaining two-thirds to meet the goal of a \$1.5 billion Fund over five years. - -- The Government of Japan has recently announced that it will contribute \$100 million a year for 5 years in grant resources to the Fund.
+-- The Government of Japan has recently announced that it will contribute \$100 million a year for 5 years in grant resources to the fund.